ruby-hyperloop/ruby-hyperloop.io/source/docs/dsl_overview.html.md

 ---
 title: Docs
 ---
-# Hyperloop Reactrb Docs
+# HyperReact Docs

 ## DSL Overview

-The Reactrb DSL (Domain Specific Language) is a set of class and instance methods that are used to describe your React components.
+The HyperReact DSL (Domain Specific Language) is a set of class and instance methods that are used to describe your React components.

 - [React::Component::Base](#react-component-base)
 - [Macros (Class Methods)](#macros-class-methods)